-\subsection{InceptionTime Hyperparameter Tuning}
+\subsubsection{InceptionTime Hyperparameter Tuning}

-Beyond the trainable parameters, such as the values of neural network weights, InceptionTime also includes several \emph{hyperparameters}.
-The most important hyperparameters (according to~\cite{fawaz2020inceptiontime}) are as follows: \emph{Filter size} is the length of the longest 1d-convolution filter in the Inception modules (e.g., filter size $l$ in \cref{fig:inceptiontimearch}). \emph{Number of filters} refers to how many filters each Inception module contains (e.g., 3 filters in \cref{fig:inceptiontimearch}).
-For example, filter size of 64 and four filters will result in filters of length 64, 32, 16, and 8, for each Inception module. \emph{Depth} is the number of stacked Inception modules (e.g., depth 6 in \cref{fig:inceptiontimearch}).
-In addition to filter size, number of filters, and depth, we include the window length in the hyperparameter search.
+InceptionTime has several hyperparameters\cite{fawaz2020inceptiontime}: \emph{Filter size} is the length of the longest 1d-convolution filter in the Inception modules (e.g., filter size $l$ in \cref{fig:inceptiontimearch}). \emph{Number of filters} refers to the number of filters each Inception module contains (e.g., three filters in \cref{fig:inceptiontimearch}).
+For example, a filter size of 64 and four filters will result in filters of length 64, 32, 16, and 8 for each Inception module. \emph{Depth} is the number of stacked Inception modules (e.g., depth 6 in \cref{fig:inceptiontimearch}).
+In addition to the filter size, the number of filters, and the depth, we include the window length in the hyperparameter search.
 We activate residual connections because they improve accuracy and retain the default batch size of 64 as batch size does not affect accuracy~\cite{fawaz2020inceptiontime}.

-Because InceptionTime was developed using the \gls{ucr} archive~\cite{fawaz2020inceptiontime}, which contains many different time series (including human activity recognition~\cite{ucrarchive2018}), the default architecture might already be transferable to use-cases such as \gls{pd} symptom severity estimation.
-There is no default for the window length and overlap because they are specific to the dataset, and the existing research does not yield a consensus.~\cite{cole2015wearablepd,eskofier2016pddeeplearning,pastorino2011bradymultiparam,salarian2007pdambulatory,bikias2021fogdeeplearning}.

-All of this section's evaluations for model selection are based on validation data with \SI{80}{\percent} overlap, which increases the number of validation examples.